Indoor Air Quality Procedure

 B. Specific Or On-Going Air Quality Concerns

 Specific or on-going air quality concerns are those that do not appear to be due to any obvious breakdown or malfunction of a building’s HVAC system, alone.
 For example, they may include concerns about specific chemical contaminants or mould.
 Typically these concerns are more complex in nature and therefore require more in-depth investigation.

-- Employees with a concern of this type should notify their supervisor/manager who should in turn contact Health and Safety Services.
+- Employees with a concern of this type should notify their supervisor/manager who should in turn contact Occupational Health & Safety Services.

-- Health and Safety Services will gather more detailed information regarding the concern by meeting with the supervisor/manager and employees involved.
+- Occupational Health & Safety Services will gather more detailed information regarding the concern by meeting with the supervisor/manager and employees involved.

-- Health and Safety Services will review this information with Facilities Management and seek input from Facilities Management regarding the design and maintenance of the HVAC system, possible sources of IAQ problems and any remedial actions taken to date.
+- Occupational Health & Safety Services will review this information with Facilities Management and seek input from Facilities Management regarding the design and maintenance of the HVAC system, possible sources of IAQ problems and any remedial actions taken to date.

-- If specific expertise is required to address the issue, Health and Safety Services will enlist the services of an external consultant experienced in occupational hygiene investigation.
+- If specific expertise is required to address the issue, Occupational Health & Safety Services will enlist the services of an external consultant experienced in occupational hygiene investigation.

 Employees are responsible for:

 - reporting IAQ concerns to their supervisor and the Facilities Management Work Order System (ext.
 4444)